 The BlackBerry UEM extension provides access to the BlackBerry UEM service for endpoint management, which allows you to distribute modified and secured mobile apps to designated BlackBerry UEMs.
 Use the BlackBerry UEM to manage BlackBerry Dynamics features and distribute apps to your organization users, who can install the app on their mobile device from this UEM.

-See Integrating BlackBerry Dynamics features with Blue Cedar Platform for an overview of the features that are available when you manage BlackBerry Dynamics apps.
+See Enhance for BlackBerry (No-Code App Security Integration) for an overview of the features that are available when you manage BlackBerry Dynamics apps.

 Create a configuration with the URL and login credentials for your BlackBerry UEM instance.